 As we mentioned, nurses are too often overworked; beyond that, they’re required to work long shifts at odd hours.
 Nursing is a field that demands constant footwork and concentration, and it can be taxing to work these shifts week after week.
 Gain the gaze of prospective new hires by providing flexible scheduling, time off, and incentives to compensate for longer shifts.

 Take a keen look at the work environment that you’re presenting to the nursing staff that you’d like to recruit.
 Do you have any amenities that can attract new hires?
 It can be a huge benefit to staff to have a few accessible amenities on site.
 New nurses might be attracted to a healthcare facility with a free coffee shop or a massage therapist that treats staff members.
 Provide a few of these perks to make employees eager to join your staff.

 New nurses seek out positions that offer continuing education.
 Regardless of whether that’s a scholarship program, on-site seminars, or other resources, providing free access to education and growth resources may be the key to earning new hires.

 Promote the current culture of your work environment.
-If your caretakers are distant and unkind, it can be off-putting to potential hires that are visiting the facilities for the first time.
+If your caregivers are distant and unkind, it can be off-putting to potential hires that are visiting the facilities for the first time.
 On the flip side, nourishing a collaborative, passionate staff of nurses shows your dedication to your staff.
-Nurture a positive work environment, and you’ll find that others are more intrigued and more likely to join your workforce.
+Nurture a positive work environment is a nurse recruitment strategy that many organizations don’t take advantage of.
+If current staff are satisfied with the workplace, you’ll find that others are more intrigued and more likely to join your workforce.

 Embrace the Community